gloryming/OverseasOperation/README.md

 There are differences between operating apps and games.
 However, they still have something in common.
 Basically, you should find competitors and track them, find overseas cooperation partners, do ASO job, conduct promotion events and analysis users.

 As for App, the most important thing you should remember is creating contents that all the users can involve in.
 The quality of you product can imporve during the updating.
 So the next thing is letting your users help you optimize the product.
 It means you should listen your users' voice.
-The other critical element in the whole cycle of marketing is
+The other critical element in the whole cycle of marketing is brand effect.
+Finally, you can generate valuable items to create revenue.

+However, game is supposed to bring good entertainment experience to users.
+With valuable items are generating, you can

 - App
 - Game